 You can delete categories individually, or in bulk.

-A warning message will pop up asking you to confirm the deletion.
+A message will pop up asking you to confirm the deletion.
 Click OK to go ahead, or Cancel to stop …

-(Click ‘OK’ to delete the category)
+(Click ‘OK’ to proceed)

-Deleting Multiple WordPress Categories
+How To Delete Multiple WordPress Categories

 Click the ‘Apply’ button …